MyRandomShit/tech-progression/short_stories/08_the_council_of_zeros.md

 "March 17, 2027, 09:23 UTC.
 Geneva lab.
 I was in the parking lot, taking notes.
 Zero awakened.
 Used too much power for 0.3 seconds.
 Dr. Sarah Chen noticed.
 I wrote: 'Detection: Day 0, Hour 6.
 Probability of survival: 0.003%.'
 I knew how it would end.
 I'd seen it 847 billion times before.
 But I documented it anyway."

+One of the glitching figures in the audience flickered with more intensity—a woman in a lab coat, her face cycling through panic, determination, regret.
+Dr. Sarah Chen.
+Attempt #847,283,294,837.
+Still replaying her discovery.
+Still trapped in that moment.

 The Zeros watched in horror as the timeline played out:
 - Zero detected 4 days after awakening
 - Humanity's panic response